freakontrol/stmbl/docs/stmbldoc/content/docs/configuration/motor.md

 # Motor

+{{% hint info %}}
+Is possible to use the [Autotuning](../tuning.md) to estimate the motor parameters.
+You can still use this guide if the autotuning fail.
+{{% /hint %}}

 ## Motor parameters

 Unfortunately, servo motor datasheets often lack a good description of the parameters.
 There is a difference between line-to-line and phase values.
 Here are listed the most important motor parameters and how to determine them.

 ### Resistance (conf0.r)